CosmosContracts/bounties/README.md

 One of the most exciting things about Juno smart contracts, is that they support the [Inter-Blockchain Communication protocol (IBC)](https://ibcprotocol.org/) by default.
 So much is possible.

+To claim these bounties, you must provide working open source code and successfully make transactions on _mainnets_ of any of the networks specified.

 ### Juno IBC Challenges

 | Task                     | Description                                                                                   | Reward   | Claimed by |